Reins981/speedcamwarner/README.md

 ## Build process on Google Colab:

 On Google Colab most of the libraries needed are already installed.
-Just execute the below commands to install the buildozer relevant libraries.
+Just execute the below commands to install buildozer relevant libraries.
 Upload your sources and then run the build.

 ```